AFL DISABILITY INCLUSION

 AFL Inclusion Carnival

 The AFL Inclusion Carnival is the national championships for players with an intellectual disability.
-Held annually in Melbourne the carnival gives players the opportunity to represent their state and play on professional ovals.
+Held annually the carnival gives players the opportunity to represent their state and play on professional ovals.